Skip to main content

 My child has been excluded from school

-If your child is getting into trouble at school and educational support strategies have failed, they may be excluded.
+If your child gets into trouble at school and educational support strategies have failed, they may be excluded.

-Sudden changes in behaviour in your child that effects them at school could be a warning sign that they are being criminally exploited.
+Sudden changes in behaviour in your child that affect them at school could be a warning sign that they are being criminally exploited.

-There are processes to follow when it has been decided to remove your child from school.
+When it has been decided to remove your child from school, there are processes to follow.
 It is important to understand what to expect during this period and the rights available to you, including the right to appeal.

-A school can decide to exclude a pupil if various strategies used to support your child have failed.
+A school can decide to exclude a pupil if various strategies for supporting your child have failed.
 Your child may be at risk of exclusion if a serious breach of a school’s behaviour policy has occurred or there is a risk of serious harm to the learning or welfare of your child or other learners.

 Unlawful exclusions

-Your child should not be excluded from school for a minor incident taking place, such as poor academic performance or issues with lateness or truancy.
+Your child should not be excluded from school for a minor incident, such as poor academic performance or issues with lateness or truancy.
 Other unlawful grounds for exclusion can include pregnancy, inconsistent breaches of school uniform rules, the behaviour of their parents, or the removal of your child from school to protect them from bullying.

 Procedure to exclude